hyperf/hyperf/docs/en/json-rpc.md

 ];
 ```

-After the configuration is completed, when the service is started, Hyperf will automatically register the service, which defined with `publishTo` attribute as `consul` by the `@RpcService`, to the service center.
+After the configuration is completed, when the service is started, Hyperf will automatically register the service, which defined with `publishTo` attribute as `consul` by the `#[RpcService]`, to the service center.

 > Currently, only the `jsonrpc` and `jsonrpc-http` protocols are supported to publish to the service center, other protocols have not yet implemented service registration